konturio/disaster-ninja-fe/README.md

 - i18n:import converts gettext to i18next
 - i18n:update extracts new translation keys from code to common.json (i18n.t, <Trans/>) and removes unused keys.
 - lint:i18n:keys:identity is needed to see untranslated keys for all locales (make sure you ran i18n:import before, it compares i18n files)
+- i18n:msgmerge is needed to keep all .po files synced with .pot file (marks non-compliant msgid as 'fuzzy', renames keys in .po according keys changes in .pot)
 But you don't need to manually run all of them.
 As a developer you only need to interact with i18next en file by i18n:update command. (`src/core/localization/translations/en/common.json`)
 So whenever you add new key in your code - run i18n:update, you'll see common.json updated.
 Then fill the translation, it's obligatory by our eslint rules.
 It will be converted to .pot file on pre-commit hook and added to commit.
 Later translators will add new translations to .po files comparing them with .pot file.
+After you get new .po files from translators please run i18n:msgmerge to keep them synced with .pot (because you may updated .pot when it was in translation)
 When you run or build a project .po files convert to i18next .json files, so new translations become available on frontend.

 ## Available Scripts